How to Get Your Insurance License in New Mexico (2026)

 | 6 | NM OSI reviews and issues license | 1–2 weeks |

-Fingerprinting can be done in parallel while studying to save time.
-With no mandatory pre-licensing hours, NM is faster than most states — the background check processing window is typically the biggest variable.
+Fingerprinting can be done in parallel while studying to avoid time.
+With no mandatory pre-licensing hours, NM is faster than most states — the background check processing window is typically the large variable.

 Get the Complete New Mexico Insurance License Guide